Hreflang Language and Region Codes Reference

 Complete reference for hreflang language and region codes.
 ISO 639-1 language codes and ISO 3166-1 alpha-2 country codes with examples.

 Hreflang codes follow a specific format: language code alone, or language code combined with a region code.
 Using the wrong code -- or making up a plausible-sounding one -- means Google ignores your tag entirely.
+For a complete walkthrough of hreflang from basics to validation, see our comprehensive hreflang guide.

 Here's what you need to know, plus a reference table for the most common codes.